markirch/sat-modulo-symmetries/docs/applications.md

 ## Planar graphs, Earth-Moon Problem, planar Turan Numbers and generation of OEIS integer sequences related to planar graphs

-TODO rewrite in new framework!!!!!!!!!!!!!!!!
-TODO update everything and use new commands

 To enumerate planar graphs with different encodings, we used the script `./encodings/planar.py` with the following commands: